sanfrancesco/prerendercloud-nodejs/README.md

 <a id="retries"></a>
 #### retries

 HTTP errors 500, 503, 504 and [network errors](https://github.com/floatdrop/is-retry-allowed/) are retriable.
 The default is 1 retry (2 total attempts) but you can change that to 0 or whatever here.
 There is exponential back-off.
-When prerender.cloud is over capacity it will return 503 until the autoscaler boots up more capacity so this will address those service interruptions appropriately.
+When Headless-Render-API.com is over capacity it will return 503 until the autoscaler boots up more capacity so this will address those service interruptions appropriately.

 ```javascript
 const prerendercloud = require('prerendercloud');